Miss Universe Cambodia 2022

-Miss Universe Cambodia 2022 was the 4th edition of the Miss Universe Cambodia pageant which will be held on June 15, 2022, in Phnom Penh.
-Miss Universe Cambodia 2021 Ngin Marady crowned Manita Hang as her successor at the end of the event.
+Miss Universe Cambodia 2022 was the 4th edition of the Miss Universe Cambodia pageant held on June 15, 2022 in Phnom Penh.
+Ngin Marady crowned Manita Hang as her successor at the end of the event.

 Background

 Location and date

 The fourth edition of the Miss Universe Cambodia beauty contest was scheduled to be held on 15 June 2022.
 The press conference of the contest was conducted at the Oakwood Premier in Phnom Penh on 30 April, in which the Bayon TV Steung Meanchey Studio in Phnom Penh will be served as the venue for the national costume parade, preliminary competition and the grand final coronation whereas R&F City Swimming Pool of R&F City Phnom Penh will be served as the venue for the swimsuit competition.

 Hosts and Performer

 Like the 2021 edition, Try Davaruth (Cambodia's Man of the Year 2019) hosted the preliminary competition with the reigning Miss Universe Cambodia (Ngin Marady) to host the preliminary competition as well as Somnang Alyna hosting as well.
 As for the final however, instead of Somnang Alyna, Na sady and Sarita Reth (Miss Universe Cambodia 2020 and official mentor of Miss Universe Cambodia) hosted the event with Try Davaruth.